pathnode42/JiggleGen-Documentary/docs/Overview.md

 <img src="../img/simulation_settings_01.jpg" alt="Simulation Settings">

-All settings that cloth modifiers are providing are displayed here, with a sligth visual upgrade.
+All settings that cloth modifiers are providing are displayed here, with a slight visual upgrade.

 ## Presets